 Yaws, after an incubation period of several weeks, begins at the site of inoculation as a red papule that enlarges, erodes, and ulcerates (primary yaws).
 The surface resembles a strawberry, and the exudate is rich in spirochetes.
 Local lymph nodes may be enlarged and tender.
 The lesion heals but is followed after months to a year by successive generalized eruptions that resemble the primary lesion (secondary yaws).
 These lesions often develop in moist areas of the axillae, skinfolds, and mucosal surfaces; they heal slowly and may recur.
 Keratotic lesions may develop on the palms and soles, causing painful ulcerations (crab yaws).
-Five to 10 yr later, destructive lesions (tertiary yaws) may develop; they include periostitis (particularly of the tibia), proliferative exostoses of the nasal portion of the maxillary bone (goundou), juxta-articular nodules, gummatous skin lesions, and, ultimately, mutilating facial ulcers, particularly around the nose (gangosa).
+Five to 10 years later, destructive lesions (tertiary yaws) may develop; they include the following:

-Diagnosis is based on the typical appearance of lesions in people from endemic areas.
-Serologic tests for syphilis (the Venereal Disease Research Laboratory [VDRL] and fluorescent treponemal antibody absorption tests) are positive; thus, differentiation from venereal syphilis is clinical.
-Early lesions are often darkfield-positive for spirochetes and are indistinguishable from T. pallidum subsp pallidum.
+Both nontreponemal and treponemal serologic tests for syphilis Diagnostic tests for syphilis Syphilis is caused by the spirochete Treponema pallidum and is characterized by 3 sequential symptomatic stages separated by periods of asymptomatic latent infection.
+Common manifestations... read more (the Venereal Disease Research Laboratory [VDRL], rapid plasma reagin [RPR], and fluorescent treponemal antibody absorption tests [FTA-ABS]) are positive; thus, differentiation from venereal syphilis is clinical.
+Early lesions are often darkfield-positive for spirochetes and are indistinguishable from T. pallidum subspecies pallidum.

 Public health control includes active case finding and treatment of family and close contacts with penicillin benzathine or doxycycline to prevent infection from developing.

-The Treponema species that cause bejel, pinta, and yaws are morphologically and serologically indistinguishable from the agent of syphilis, T. pallidum subsp pallidum.
+The Treponema species that cause bejel, pinta, and yaws are morphologically and serologically indistinguishable from the agent of syphilis, T. pallidum subspecies pallidum.

 Disease is spread by close body contact, typically between children living in conditions of poor hygiene.